Asset management is critical for the continued success and productivity of your business.

 The breakdown of any piece of equipment can lead to temporary halts in operations and an erosion of customer or client trust.
 That’s why having a first-rate maintenance team on hand, who can leap into action should something go wrong, is an important precaution.

 If you can accurately monitor your vital company assets for signs of inconsistency, you can reduce downtime – as opposed to waiting for things to go wrong.
 And how do you do this?
 Predictive analytics.

 What is predictive analytics?

 Predictive analytics is a form of analytics used to forecast future events.
-It uses a combination of machine learning, data mining and statistics modelling to take current data sets and use them to formulate predictions.
+It uses a combination of machine learning, data mining and statistics modelling to firstly answer the question “what happened before?”, then use the data to formulate predictions.

 Predictive analytics allows users to make forecasts on unknown future events, and prepare accordingly.

 In the context of maintenance scheduling, historical data is linked to a number of different variables, in order to make a prognosis on the lifespan of a machine, and the chances of it malfunctioning.
 This means that businesses can organise repairs on assets before they’re broken.

 Both of these terms speak to a forward-thinking approach to asset management, but are in fact very different.
 Preventative maintenance simply refers to the practise of regularly servicing equipment to prevent the likelihood of malfunction.